 While a judgment creditor can levy upon and force the sale of a debtor’s stock interest in a corporation, the same creditor is limited by Florida law to a charging lien against the debtor member’s interests in LLC distributions, if any are made.

 - Distributions of LLC cash flow should not be required at regular intervals.
-Instead, distributions should be at the discretion of manager or members under certain conditions.

 - In kind distributions of property should be permitted.